 Improving treatments for childhood cancer will have a direct impact on survival rates.
 The Kids' Cancer Project will gain an understanding of best practice and emerging technologies spanning all modalities of treatment.
 The Kids' Cancer Project will support research with this focus as a top priority.

-Priority 2: Late effects
+Priority 2: Late effects and quality of life

 The Kids' Cancer Project places importance on the ongoing quality of life of survivors of childhood cancer and will invest in identifying new treatments with greater potential for healthy outcomes for all children with cancer.

 Capabilities refers to future proofing childhood cancer research by improving capabilities and encouraging collaboration.